skx/sos/README.md

      $ cd sos
      $ make

-Once built you'll find a single binary `sos`, which implements a number of sub-commands to provide various pieces of functionality.
+Once built you'll find a single binary, `sos`, which implements a number of sub-commands to provide functionality.